nickperkinslondon/angular-bootstrap-nav-tree/README.md

 NOTE: you will have to adjust the "templateUrl" in the directive js, to adjust for your directory structure.

+Add `'angularBootstrapNavTree'` to your module's list of dependencies.

 Then put an `<abn-tree>` directive in your HTML.
 ( see the example in "test" )